defeo/class-cost/technical-annex.md

 **D3, Months 6-48.
 Website.** Create a website as a coherent reference on isogenies for researchers and a basis for training students and researchers new to the field.
 It will be first put together after an introductory workshop, and then maintained online and open source in order to allow for changes and additions.
 This resource will be informed by all four work packages in an ongoing manner.

 **D4.1, Month 9.
-Security whitepaper on isogeny-based protocols.** This deliverable will summarise the state of knowledge on the security of isogeny-based protocols at the start of the Action and will serve as a starting point of WG2 and parts of WG3.
+Security whitepaper on isogeny-based protocols.** This deliverable will summarise the state of knowledge on the security of isogeny-based protocols at the start of the Action, and will serve as a starting point for WG2 and parts of WG3.
 It will start with a presentation of all cryptographic assumptions proposed in the area and how they relate to each other.
 Then it will describe existing classical and quantum algorithms to solve these problems and the concrete impact of these algorithms on protocols.
 It will conclude with recommendations for practitioners (i.e. how to choose parameters in an implementation), protocol designers (which assumptions to use) and cryptanalysts (interesting open problems to address).

 **D4.2, Month 45.
 Updated security whitepaper on isogeny-based protocols.** This deliverable will update the security whitepaper produced in D3.1 at the end of the Action, informed especially by the research of WG2 and WG3.
-It will focus on new or improved attacks on isogeny-based cryptosystems and on new or clarified security assumptions that appear during the course of the Action as part of WG2 and WG3 respectively.
+It will focus on new or improved attacks on isogeny-based cryptosystems, and on new or clarified security assumptions that appear during the course of the Action as part of WG2 and WG3, respectively.
 It will again conclude with recommendations for practitioners, protocol designers, and cryptanalysts.

 **D5, Month 24.
 Isogeny Formulas Database.** Create an online database with the formulas needed for isogeny computations and isogeny-based cryptography.
 These include classic formulas, such as Vélu’s, as well as more recent work, such as VeluSQRT, radical isogenies, and the new input from WP4.
 The final result will be a useful tool for both implementers and protocol designers: a comprehensive and easy-to-access overview of the literature with regards to isogeny computation formulas.

 **D6, Month 42.
 Book on isogeny-based cryptography.** This textbook will provide a comprehensive resource for the background knowledge required to work in isogeny-based cryptography, and will be informed by all work packages.
 The book will be published formally with an academic publisher in the last year of the Action.

 **D7, Month 48.
-Final press release.** This press release will give an overview what the Action achieved during the course of the Action, focusing on impact.
+Final press release.** This press release will give an overview of the achievements of the Action, focusing on impact.
 The press release will also point readers towards the official website and other resources created during the course of the Action where they can learn more about our research.

 #### 4.1.3	Risk analysis and Contingency Plans